Tamburasca/HarpsichordTuning/README.md

  ctrl-m diminish and increase the maximum frequency displayed in the lower frequency plot.

-On UNIX OS please consider running the package with sudo rights:
-<em>sudo python3 -m Tuning</em>, owing to
- the requirement of the keyboard module.
+On certain Linux distributions, a package named python-tk (or similar) needs to be installed, when running in virtual environments.

+Run the program with: <em>python3 -m Tuning</em>